silverstripe/silverstripe-comments/docs/en/Installing.md

 To enable commenting on other objects (such as your own subclasses of DataObject) add the following to your `mysite/_config.php` file.

-	// Adds commenting to the class Foo Commenting::add('Foo');
+	// Adds commenting to the class SiteTree (all Pages) Commenting::add('SiteTree');

 You can also pass configuration options to the add function to customize commenting on that object.
 Again in your `mysite/_config.php` file replace the previous line with the following

-	// Adds commenting to the class Foo but requires you login and comments
+	// Adds commenting to the class SiteTree (all Pages) but require the user to login and comments
 	// are moderated
 	Commenting::add('Foo', array(
 		'require_moderation' => true,